How to Adapt a Recliner for Right Arm Surgery

 Is It Possible to Get Left-Controlled Recliners?

-No manufacturer produces recliners with controls on the left-hand side.
-However, you can get customized recliners made by placing special orders to the manufacturer.
-It takes about 4-6 weeks to get it delivered to your place.
+No manufacturer produces recliners with controls on the left arm side.
+However, you can get customized recliners by placing special orders to the manufacturer.
+It takes about 4-6 weeks to deliver it to your place.

 Is It Expensive to Adapt Recliners for Right Arm Surgery?

-Recliners can be made adaptable for right arm surgery in a fairly economical and simple manner.
+Recliners can be made adaptable for right arm surgery or shoulder surgery and is not expensive and simple.
 While power recliners need more electronic replacements, traditional recliners require a more mechanical approach.

 Is It Safe to Use a Recliner With the Right Arm Fractured?

 Recliners are designed to give you the maximum possible comfort.
-It is safe to use a recliner with your right arm fractured; however, it can be tedious if you don’t shift the control or make it adaptable for use with your left hand.
+It is safe to use a recliner with your right arm fractured; however, it can be tedious if you don’t shift the loose recliner arm control or make it adaptable for use with your left arm.

-Does Adapting a Recliner Involve Making Permanent Changes to It?
+Does Adapting a Loose Recliner Arm Involve Making Permanent Changes to It?

-Adapting a recliner to right-hand surgery involves making temporary and straightforward additions to your recliner.
+Adapting a recliner for right arm surgery or shoulder surgery involves making temporary and straightforward additions to your recliner.
 Once your right hand has recovered, you just need to remove the extra circuitry or hardware, to get the recliner in its original form.

 Conclusion

-Recliners are specially designed to give you the maximum possible comfort.
-Research shows that a 135-degree angle is biomechanically the best position to rest in.
-It is but natural that you will use it when you are injured and stressed.
-However, an injury in the right hand can make utilizing the recliner very difficult.
+Unlike an office chair, Recliners are specially designed to give you the maximum possible comfort.
+Research shows that a 135-degree angle is biomechanically the best resting position.
+Naturally, you will use it when you are injured and stressed.
+However, an injury in the right hand can make utilizing the recliner difficult.

-With this guide handy, though, you should be able to make easy tweaks to your recliner to make it much easier to use with your left hand.
+With this recliner for right arm guide handy, you should be able to make easy tweaks to your recliner to make it much easier to use with your left arm.

 Brett E.